Tides and Time

-That explains one high tide per day as Earth rotates on its axis, but what about the other high tide?
+That explains the first high tide each day, but what about the second high tide?

-If the Moon's gravity is pulling the oceans toward it, how can the ocean also bulge on the side of Earth away from the moon?
+If the moon's gravity is pulling the oceans toward it, how can the ocean also bulge on the side of Earth away from the moon?
 It does seem a little weird.